devongovett/qunit-cli/readme.md

 Now, you can use it in two ways:

-a) include it at the top of your test files.
+1. Include it at the top of your test files.

         if (typeof QUnit == 'undefined') // if your tests also run in the browser...
             QUnit = require('qunit-cli');

         // use QUnit as you normally would.

     Note that this module does not introduce QUnit into the global scope like QUnit does in the browser, so you'll have to do that yourself if needed.

     To run, use the `node` program.

         node mytests.js

-b) use the command-line testrunner located at `bin/qunit-cli`, passing it the test files as arguments.
+2. Use the command-line testrunner located at `bin/qunit-cli`, passing it the test files as arguments.
+    If you install the module globally using npm, you can use the `qunit-cli` command which will be installed into your PATH.

+        npm install qunit-cli -g
-    bin/qunit-cli mytests.js
+        qunit-cli mytests.js

-This will introduce QUnit into the global scope like QUnit does in the browser, so you'll don't need to modify the tests themselves.
+    This will introduce QUnit into the global scope like QUnit does in the browser, so you don't need to modify the tests themselves.
 You can use both methods in the same test files without problems.

 ## Command line options